Urgent Care Billing Services in Washington

 Every WA payer has specific rules for urgent care claims.
 Here's how we navigate them.

-Apple Health routes urgent care patients through 5 managed care plans: Molina, Coordinated Care, Community Health Plan, and 2 more.
+Washington Apple Health routes urgent care patients through 5 managed care plans: Molina Healthcare of Washington, Coordinated Care of Washington, Community Health Plan of Washington (CHPW), and 2 more.
 Each MCO has its own urgent care authorization and billing rules that we manage.

-Noridian processes Medicare urgent care claims in Washington with its own Local Coverage Determinations.
-We navigate Noridian's policies around modifier 25 compliance to prevent medical necessity denials.
+Noridian Healthcare Solutions (Jurisdiction F) processes Medicare urgent care claims in Washington with its own Local Coverage Determinations.
+We navigate Noridian Healthcare Solutions (Jurisdiction F)'s policies around modifier 25 compliance to prevent medical necessity denials.

 Denial Prevention for Washington Urgent Care